Creative solutions to modern-day problems

 Limited opportunities didn’t stop Haccou and his team, though.
 Despite the challenging economy, they started developing new ideas with a unique focus on sustainability and community-building.
 “We just started generating our own projects and one of the first ones we did was the Sweets Hotel,” Haccou explains.

-The hotel’s 28 rooms are located all across the city in tiny bridge houses that once were home to Amsterdam’s bridge keepers, who were responsible for controlling boat traffic through the canals.
+The hotel’s 28 rooms are located all across the city in tiny structures that once were home to Amsterdam’s bridge keepers, who were responsible for controlling boat traffic in the canals.
 The unique lodgings have been featured everywhere from CNN to The Guardian and allow guests to experience places once vital to the city’s infrastructure.

 Creating unique, sustainable communities